Osbakk88/Project-Exam-1-/PROJECT_PLANNING.md

 - **Designmodo tutorial** - For cart design ideas (combined with my Figma designs)
 - **AI help** - For organizing this document and understanding concepts

-All the actual coding was done by me, but I got help understanding how to organize and plan properly.
+All the actual coding was done by me, but I got help understanding how to organize and plan properly from my assignment, the teacher and AI.

 ---